Inverse Mean Curvature Flow and the Stability of the Positive Mass Theorem: Background on Uniform, GH, and SWIF Convergence

 \subsection{SWIF Convergence on Exhaustion of Sets}

 One important way to estimate the SWIF distance between Riemannian manifolds is when one has smooth convergence away from a singular set which was developed by Lakzian and Sormani \cite{LaS} and Lakzian \cite{L}.
 Lakzian and Sormani give conditions which if satisfied in conjunction with smooth convergence away from a singular set imply SWIF convergence.
-One important definition in this direction is given as follows.